pingcap/tidb/docs/design/2022-03-31-concurrent-ddl-framawork.md

 ### Compatibility with CDC

 CDC will watch the key of the finished job in **queue** and sync the DDLs to other cluster, after concurrent DDL is implemented, CDC should watch the key of the finished job in **table**.

+When upgrading a cluster, CDC should upgrade before TiDB and be able to watch the key of the finished job in **table** and **queue** at the same time.
+After several versions, CDC can remove the code of watching the key in **queue**.

 ## Test Design